-This suggests to exploit the weak formulation of the continuity and momentum equations \eqref{weak1} and \eqref{weak2}, respectively, by considering $-\frac12|u^E|^2+f'(\rho^E)$ and $u^E$ as test functions, respectively.
-Notice that, since $u^E$ solves the IBVP associated to the Euler system, it satisfies $u^E\cdot n|\partial\Omega=0$, and hence it is a suitable text function for \eqref{weak2}.
-For the continuity equation, identity \eqref{weak1} with $\psi=-\frac12|u^E|^2+f'(\rho^E)$, yields
+This structure suggests exploiting the weak formulation of the continuity and momentum equations \eqref{weak1}-\eqref{weak2}, evaluating them against the test functions $-\frac12|u^E|^2+f'(\rho^E)$ and $u^E$, respectively.
+Notice that, since $u^E$ solves the IBVP associated with the Euler system, it satisfies $u^E\cdot n|_{\partial\Omega}=0$, and hence it is an admissible test function for \eqref{weak2}.